the-road-to-learn-react/the-road-to-learn-react/manuscript/chapter5.md

 }
 ~~~~~~~~

-The Table has to have an arrow function block body to compute the data now.
+The Table has to have an arrow function block body to compute the data now:

 {title="src/App.js",lang=javascript}
 ~~~~~~~~